 MRT tunnel flooding: Bishan maintenance team leader removed; staff bonuses affected

-SINGAPORE: The leader of the team in charge of anti-flooding maintenance was removed and the bonuses of the team's members will be affected, SMRT chairman Seah Moon Ming said on Monday (Oct 16).
+SINGAPORE: The leader of a team in charge of anti-flooding maintenance was removed and the bonuses of the team's members will be affected, SMRT chairman Seah Moon Ming said on Monday (Oct 16) at a dialogue on train disruptions caused by a flooding incident.

-Transport Minister Khaw Boon Wan said at a media conference on the Oct 7 tunnel flooding of MRT tunnels on the North-South Line that the the maintenance team had "failed" commuters.
+Transport Minister Khaw Boon Wan said at a media conference on the Oct 7 flooding of the MRT tunnel between Bishan and Braddell stations on the North-South Line that the the maintenance team had "failed" commuters.
 The flooding resulted in train disruptions that affected more than a quarter of a million commuters.

 The incident was preventable, and the anti-flooding system there was poorly maintained, Mr Khaw said.